Ultrafiltration: Concentration polarization

 When filtration occurs the local concentration of rejected material at the membrane surface increases and can become saturated.
 In UF, increased ion concentration can develop an osmotic pressure on the feed side of the membrane.
 This reduces the effective TMP of the system, therefore reducing permeation rate.
 The increase in concentrated layer at the membrane wall decreases the permeate flux, due to increase in resistance which reduces the driving force for solvent to transport through membrane surface.
 CP affects almost all the available membrane separation processes.
 In RO, the solutes retained at the membrane layer results in higher osmotic pressure in comparison to the bulk stream concentration.
 So the higher pressures are required to overcome this osmotic pressure.
 Concentration polarisation plays a dominant role in ultrafiltration as compared to microfiltration because of the small pore size membrane.
 Concentration polarization differs from fouling as it has no lasting effects on the membrane itself and can be reversed by relieving the TMP.
 It does however have a significant effect on many types of fouling.

 Types of fouling

+Types of Foulants

+The following are the four categories by which foulants of UF membranes can be defined in: